MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 > [!NOTE]
 > It is always a good practice to set breakpoints on the control's life cycle methods like `init` and `updateView`

-You can also interact with the control locally in real time and observe elements in the DOM by setting a breakpoint in the sources tab as follows
+You can also interact with the control locally in real time and observe elements in the DOM by setting a breakpoint in the sources tab as follows:

 > [!div class="mx-imgBorder"]
 > ![local-host](media/local-host.png "local host")